Andrew Jones – trackwork, built with Exactoscale components for his Forest of Dean layout

 Jim Summers – North British Railway 55.
 Scratchbuilt by myself from drawings by Euan Cameron, chimney and dome turned by Bob Hetherington.

-The model is basically the Hornby one.
+Mike Ainsworth – The model is basically the Hornby one.
 It has acquired Gibson P4 wheels and new coupling rods but the valve gear has been left as Hornby intended.
-Otherwise, it has benefitted from a Brassmasters detailing kit and a new front pony truck and that’s about it.
-The tender is Brassmasters.

-The model is basically the Hornby one.
+Mike Ainsworth – The model is basically the Hornby one.
 It has acquired Gibson P4 wheels and new coupling rods but the valve gear has been left as Hornby intended.
-Otherwise, it has benefitted from a Brassmasters detailing kit and a new front pony truck and that’s about it.
-The tender is Brassmasters.

 Philip Hall – GWR Dukedog No 9003: Bachmann model converted to P4.
-It has Alan Gibson wheels, a new chimney, dome refitted to remove the awful trench around the moulding, better smokebox handles, extra weight in the tender with some of that weight transferred to the engines rear drawbar via a spring.
-Will happily pull 750g and will manage 1Kg at a pinch.
-(4-6 carriages) Brush weathered with Humbrol acrylics.
+It has Alan Gibson wheels, a new chimney, dome refitted , better smokebox handles, extra weight in the tender.
+Brush weathered with Humbrol acrylics.

 Philip Hall – Two Hornby Van Bs, converted to P4 with Ultrascale wheels, a little extra brake rigging added and new tie bars to the bogies.
-The buffers have had the springing much reduced and weight added to bring them up to 190g.
 Brush weathered with Humbrol acrylics.

 Philip Hall – Two Hornby Van Bs, converted to P4 with Ultrascale wheels, a little extra brake rigging added and new tie bars to the bogies.
-The buffers have had the springing much reduced and weight added to bring them up to 190g.
 Brush weathered with Humbrol acrylics.

-Philip Hall – 30471 was interesting to work on being a 00 Works ex-LSWR D15 which I was asked to convert to P4.
-It had the American style of pickup, which had to be ditched as Alan Gibson wheels were to be used.
+Philip Hall – A 00 Works ex-LSWR D15 which I converted to P4.
 I left it as the very rigid chassis supplied, but allowed a little downward play in the non- driven axle.
-The coupling rods were plain so fluting was added from nickel wire filed flat.
-The bodywork is composed of quite nice whitemetal castings, but I felt the fit could be improved at the front end.
 It runs quite beautifully courtesy of a small coreless motor and Markits gears.
-I imagine it will pull a house down as it’s very heavy!

-Philip Hall – The two cattle vans are the Hornby models with a little brake gear added and the couplings replaced with my own brew of modified W&T centres and Ambis hooks.
+Philip Hall – The two cattle vans are the Hornby models with a little brake gear added and the couplings replaced.
 Nothing more apart from a touch of weathering.

 Philip Monte – Home 3d printed MTVs